nikkieverett/recipe-app/recipes/ravioli.md

 ---
 id: 5bfdbf63085612001402893b
 servings:
-notes: go to website for further pasta making instructions 1 recipe of filling is enough for 4 recipes of pasta (36 ravioli each)
+notes: 'go to website for further pasta making instructions 1 recipe of filling is enough for 4 recipes of pasta (36 ravioli each)'
 directions: 'for the meat ravioli filling fry the meat in olive oil until well browned. drain the meat on paper towels when the meat cools a little put it into a large bowl and mix in the chopped spinach. chopped parsley